Nipper, the EFF and the Badges: Triangulating their master’s voice

 So just how much did Google control this network and how far did its reach go into the U.S. Government?
 This invitation that went out to a small group of Silicon Valley cognoscenti says 1000 words:

-So whoever got this notice clearly knew who David Drummond was because he apparently needed no introduction to the recipient list.
+David Drummond is Google’s Senior Vice President of Corporate Development and Chief Legal Officer.
+Whoever got this notice clearly knew who David Drummond was because he apparently needed no introduction to the recipient list.
 And if the invitation was to his home, presumably David Drummond knew everyone who was being invited.
 As I understand it, the “San Francisco home” (as opposed to his other homes, I guess) of David Drummond was then in the St. Regis condominiums on Third Street south of Market in San Francisco (you know, SOMA).
 Those cribs are big by downtown San Francisco standards, but it’s not like this was some sprawling Atherton estate, so my guess is that the invitation went to a fairly small group of people.
 I would guess no more than 100, probably 200 max.

 Note that the speakers were “Larry Lessig” (naturally) and Ben Scott.
 So who are these people?